LeetLLM

 Reset position IDs are boundary metadata, not a universal attention mask.
 The attention implementation still has to honor those boundaries when it computes attention.

 Current TRL exposes packing=True and eval_packing.
-Its default best-fit-decreasing (bfd) strategy packs intact examples efficiently and truncates overflow sequences. bfd_split preserves overflow tokens by splitting long sequences before packing. wrapped is the aggressive stream-and-split option, and it may mix unrelated examples.
+Its default best-fit-decreasing (bfd) strategy packs intact examples efficiently and truncates overflow sequences. bfd_split preserves overflow tokens by splitting long sequences before packing. wrapped concatenates everything into a stream and cuts mid-sequence; TRL documents that this can mix unrelated examples and break continuity.
 With bfd, TRL enables padding-free processing.
 That flattened path relies on FlashAttention 2 or 3 to honor sequence boundaries; without a compatible attention implementation, adjacent samples may contaminate each other.[1]Reference 1TRL Documentation: SFT Trainer.https://huggingface.co/docs/trl/sft_trainer The right check isn't "never pack."
 It's: choose an SFT-appropriate strategy, confirm the supported attention path, and inspect a packed batch after library upgrades.

 Hyperparameters are experiments, not promises